crownstone/programmer/docs/MANUAL.md

 # Manual

-This manual describes how to program and test Crownstones, given a programmer with USB stick.
+This manual describes how to program and test Crownstones, given a programmer with USB drive.

 ## Intro

-This is the Programmer:
+This is the programmer:

 <img src="images/programmer-closed.png" width="600"/>